Planning for the Future of a Midcentury House

 CHALLENGE

-The Anthony Caponi Home is a Midcentury house designed and constructed by the late Twin Cities sculptor and arts educator Anthony Caponi, located within the 60-acre Caponi Art Park in the Twin Cities suburb of Eagan.
-As part of planning for the long-term preservation and maintenance of the house, the current owner sought to understand the property’s potential eligibility for listing in the National Register of Historic Places, and obtained a grant from the Minnesota Historical Society to complete a National Register property evaluation.
+The 60-acre Caponi Art Park, located in the Twin Cities suburb of Eagan, Minnesota, was designed by the late Twin Cities sculptor and arts educator Anthony Caponi.
+Beginning in 1950, Caponi constructed his house and a studio on the site and shaped the surrounding landscape into a park where art and nature were seamlessly integrated for public enjoyment.
+As part of planning for the long-term preservation and maintenance of the Caponi Home, the current owner sought to understand the property’s potential eligibility for listing in the National Register of Historic Places, and obtained a grant from the Minnesota Historical Society to complete National Register property evaluations of both the house and the surrounding art park.

 SUCCESS

-Following archival research and an on-site assessment of the house, New History recommended the property as eligible for the National Register, and also recommended a property evaluation of the larger art park.
-New History’s work has paved the way for a future grant-funded evaluation of the entire art park, positioning not only the house but potentially the park for National Register listing and its associated benefits.
+Following archival research and on-site assessment of the property, New History recommended the house and 20 acres of the surrounding landscape as eligible for the National Register.
+New History’s work has positioned the house and park for potential National Register listing and its associated benefits, including additional grant funding for condition assessments and physical improvements to the property.